nbrl/advocate-things-js-sdk/README.md

 * [README conventions](#readme-conventions)

 ## <a name="account-setup"></a>Account setup/API key
-If you haven't done so already, you'll need to [speak to an advocacy analyst](http://digitalanimal.com/contact/) to set up an account and get a token for using Advocate Things.
+If you haven't done so already, you'll need to [speak to an Advocacy Analyst](http://digitalanimal.com/contact/) to set up an account and get a token for using Advocate Things.
 Additionally, you'll need to configure a Campaign and register any Sharepoints or Touchpoints of interest.

 ## <a name="data-object-specification"></a>Data object specification
 The data object used by the SDK takes the form below.
 The SDK itself initialises a basic data object based on what it can find.
 This can then be augmented by manually/dynamically adding further information to it on a web page.
 None of the manual fields are mandatory, and the required fields are automatically populated.